pentestfunctions/archsetup/README.md

 ## Overview
 This guide will help you set up an Arch Linux virtual machine on Hyper-V with enhanced session mode and custom configurations.
 Follow the steps below to create, configure, and customize your Arch Linux VM.
+- NOTE: By default right now the root user and your username will use `password` as the default password.

 ## Prerequisites
 - Hyper-V installed on your host machine